solo-io/workshops/gloo-edge/README.md

 ## Lab 6 - Data Transformations - Request transformations <a name="Lab-6"></a>

-In this section you will explore how to transform requests using Gloo Edge.
+In this section, you will explore how to transform requests using Gloo Edge.
 You will frequently encounter requirements that some information has to be added in the request.
-Frequently, it is not an application concern, such as rate limiting user requests, validating the response that is sent to the user, returning a good looking '404' page, and so on.
+Frequently, it is not an application concern, such as rate-limiting user requests, validating the response that is sent to the user, returning a good-looking '404' page, and so on.

 The example that we will take in the labs that follow is to rate limit our users based on the email, on their subscription, and the organization.

 The information of the email and the subscription are present in the JWT tokens.
 So we need to use the request transformation capabilities of Gloo Edge to extract those claims and mount those into the request.

-### Extract JWT claims and store in HTTP headers
+### Extract JWT claims and store them in HTTP headers

 To extract JWT claims and store those in the request headers we got to use the `jwtStaged` property.
 After authenticating the request this property can be configured to extract the token claims and store those as HTTP Headers.
 As shown below: